what is an assertion?

 REFACTOR: make it better

-=is the symbol for assignment, it’s how to give a name to something in Python, for exampleproject_name = 'assertion_error'any time I use
+=is the symbol for assignment or pointing, it’s how to give a name to something in Python, for exampleproject_name = 'assertion_error'any time I use

 There are assert methods to check if 2 things are equal or not.